 I liked to have a new theme, or a theme that builds upon it the following class.
 Since, each new day changed, everyday became my favourite day!
 I might do gears first, and then Robot Day, as you need gears to run a robot!
 Robot day has been hilarious journey to hear how these preschool lessons have impacted their families lives.
 Robot day is a great lesson that can be applied at home!
 Especially, when I pull out my irobot roomba vacuum cleaner, that shows a real robot in action!

 The children would freak out!
 They would jump up high, as it rolled near their feet, they would jump up on benches.
 Then I would hear of their stories, of how some children thought it would be a great idea for their moms to get this vacuum, and one child even wanted one for his birthday, to clean his own room!
+I believe he is still waiting!
 This has been a great investment for my floors, and for the thrills it gave the children!

 Make Clean up a Game!